IAL 18: Exoplanets & General Planetary Systems

 17. Exomoons

-18. moon habitability
+18. What of moon habitability in regard to exomoons?

 For an artist's conception of a habitable exomoon, see the figure below (local link / general link: exomoon_habitable.html).